Howgills Junior FRA Race

 • Start/Finish area - Lupton Fields

-• Registration - building adjacent to Lupton Field
+• Registration - tent on Lupton Field

 • Portaloos - by wall/metal railing